 |Website:||Professor Dean's website|

-David is project lead of Capital History Kiosks, telling local histories through installations on traffic control boxes throughout the city of Ottawa and an associated website, capitalhistory.ca n partnership with local design firm Chapter One and with Ottawa’s Workers’ History Museum with whom he has been a long-standing activist, collaborator, and patron.
-The project’s original seventeen installations for 2017, will soon be joined by another dozen for the National Capital Commission’s 120th anniversary (2019).
+David is project lead of Capital History Kiosks, telling local histories through installations on traffic control boxes throughout the city of Ottawa and an associated website, capitalhistory.ca in partnership with local design firm Chapter One and other community partners including Ottawa’s Workers’ History Museum and the National Capital Commission.
+The project features 19 installations across the City with another dozen to come in 2020.
 David is also a member of the board of Capital Heritage Connexion.
 From 2008 until 2012 David was Company Historian to Ottawa’s National Art Centre’s English Theatre and is an adjunct professor with the Department of Theatre, University of Ottawa.
 He is a Life Member of Clare Hall, Cambridge and a Fellow of the Royal Historical Society.

 David is an elected member of the steering committee of the International Federation for Public History and co-editor of the new journal, International Public History.
 His public history research has been published in journals such as The Public Historian, Public History Weekly, the Journal of American History, Parliamentary History, Unbound, Memoria e Ricerca, and Re-thinking History.
-He speaks regularly at international public history conferences and most recently delivered a keynote lecture on “Publics and Public History: Beyond Representation” at the Jean Monnet Conference on Publics and Public History, Wroclaw, Poland (March, 2019).
-In 2019-2020 he will be leading workshops on public history in Indonesia and Sri Lanka.
+He speaks regularly at international public history conferences.
+In November 2019 he co-led (with Thomas Cauvin) a seminar and workshop on Public History: Working with the Past in the Present at the Universitas Indonesia in Jakarta.

 After completing his Cambridge doctorate, David taught at Goldsmiths’ College, University of London for eleven years before coming to Carleton where he has been Full Professor since 2000.
-One of the founding members of the Department’s MA in Public History, which he currently co-ordinates, David was co-founder of the Carleton Centre for Public History, and currently shares the directorship with Dr John Walsh.
-His current teaching repertoire includes undergraduate courses such as Public History from Memory to Museums, Early Modern Britain, History at the Movies, and a seminar on early modern witchcraft and social disorder, as well as the core introductory seminar for the MA in Public History and an elective, Narrativity and Performance in Public History.
-He has supervised over forty postgraduates over the past decade.
+One of the founding members of the Department’s MA in Public History, David was co-founder of the Carleton Centre for Public History, and currently shares the directorship with Dr John Walsh.
+His current teaching repertoire includes undergraduate courses such as HIST 2811 Public History from Memory to Museums and HIST 4101Witchcraft in Early Modern Europe.
+He also leads a graduate seminar HIST 5707 Narrativity and Performance in Public History.

-- accuracy, authenticity, and historical representation in theatre, re-enactment, and film
+- Historical representation in theatre, re-enactment, film, and museums

 Some of his articles (on theatre, museums, the Elizabethan lottery) are available on Academia.edu.

-David received the 2015 FASS Research Award and the 2015 FASS Teaching Award.
-In 2016 David received the Provost’s Fellowship in Teaching Award and was part of the Public History Management team that won the University’s Building Connections Award
+David received the Provost’s Fellowship in Teaching in 2016 and in 2015 both the FASS Research Award and the FASS Teaching Award.
+He was part of the Public History Management team that won the University’s 2016 Building Connections Award

 Current Graduate Students

-Lisa Bullock, “I learned it from a board game’: performing historical narratives in Expedition: Northwest Passage (MA, co-supervisor)
+- Lisa Bullock, “I learned it from a board game’: performing historical narratives in Expedition: Northwest Passage (MA History, co-supervisor with Dr. Danielle Kinsey)

-Kate Jordan, Early modern theatre and its publics (MA, Public History)
+- Kate Jordan, Dominion Chalmers: A Congregation and its Time (MA Public History)

-Emily Barsanti-Innes, Facilitating Holocaust Education in Ontario Secondary Schools
+- Emily Barsanti-Innes, Facilitating Holocaust Education in Ontario Secondary Schools (and web platform)

-Rowen Germain, Katherine Parr at Hampton Court: A Performance Analysis of “A Queen in Danger”
+- Rowen Germain, Katherine Parr at Hampton Court: A Performance Analysis of “A Queen in Danger” (co-supervisor with Dr. Susan Whitney)

 David welcomes inquiries about specific areas of supervision.